verrazzano/docs/content/en/docs/setup/provision-cluster/clusterapi.md

 ## Use a private registry

-If you want to upgrade the clusterAPI providers but your Verrazzano instance is installed in disconnected environment, you can configure the clusterAPI component to retrieve the provider assets from another location, instead of the public repository.
+If you want to upgrade the clusterAPI providers but your Verrazzano instance is installed in a disconnected environment, you can configure the clusterAPI component to retrieve the provider assets from another location, instead of the public repository.

 1. Place the provider assets in a location that is accessible by your disconnected Verrazzano environment.
-1. In the Verrazzano custom resource, add a `global.registry` override and then enter a name for your private registry as its value.
 1. For each provider that you want to upgrade, add a `url` override and then enter the path to the provider assets in the private registry for your environment.

 For example: